 Directions: From downtown head south on 2nd Street to Barelas Railroad Park, located on the right.
 Park your vehicle here, head behind the baseball fields and follow Riverside Trail to the left; the Glass Graveyard site is about 100 yards along this trail and to the right – the shimmering glints of millions of pieces of broken glass confirm your arrival here.

 Tip: Wear sturdy, enclosed shoes – you’ll be walking across broken glass.

 Discover an old landfill that even most locals aren’t aware of.
 This treasure trove of ancient trash is a favourite hunting grounds of local artists, especially those who work with glass.

 Years of burning at the landfill has resulted in acres of pottery and glass underfoot in various states of distress.
 A successful treasure hunt may yield complete vintage bottles, jars with shimmering oxidised patinas or molten blobs warped by the intense heat.
-Bring a shovel if you really want to explore this local, quirky oddity well deserving of the moniker of Albuquerque’s Glass Graveyard.
+Bring a shovel if you really want to explore this weird, local, oddity well deserving of the moniker of Albuquerque’s Glass Graveyard.